KyujuuAlpha/iBox-2/README.md

 iBox 2.6.8 -- BETA
 ====

 Bochs for iOS, ALL credit goes to ColemanCDA for the base of iBox, Baddaboo for updating iBox with 64-Bit support, and the team behind Bochs.
 There is non-jailbroken device support.
 Use dev branch to toy with Voodoo 3d, linux should also be supported although colors may be wack.

+If you are trying to run it on a simulator, it may not work due to the SDL library being built for the ARM architecture.
+Try running it from an iOS Device instead.

 FOR SPEED (Warning: WILL warm up your device):
 * set IPS to 4,000,000